Executive Director & Founder

 Kesha's famous words of inspiration: “Be encouraged and guided by your humility, rather than your impulses!”

-Jacob Kipp is Manager of Organizational Development at the Center for Election Innovation & Research, facilitating strategic efforts to improve election administration through data-centric applications of research and technology.
+Jacob Kipp is Program Manager at the Center for Election Innovation & Research, facilitating strategic efforts to improve election administration through data-centric applications of research and technology.

 Outside of school, Jacob has engaged in elections and election administration in various capacities.
 Before joining CEIR he was the Northern Virginia Regional Team Leader for Revive My Vote, a nonprofit dedicated to helping those with prior felony convictions restore their right to vote.
 As head of RMV’s northern Virginia operations, he oversaw a group of dedicated volunteers and worked to build strategic partnerships in the community.